liferay/clay/clayui.com/content/docs/components/list.md

 #### Example of use

-> Align content inside `.list-group-item` with flexbox with `.list-group-item-flex`.
+> Align content inside a `.list-group-item` element with a flexbox with `.list-group-item-flex`.

 > Use a combination of `.flex-col` and `.flex-col.flex-col-expand` to control the size of each cell.

-> Add the class `show-dropdown-action-on-active` to display `dropdown-menu`'s on active in List Groups.
+> Add the class `show-dropdown-action-on-active` to display `dropdown-menu`s when active in List Groups.

 <div class="alert alert-warning">
-	Direct descendants of <code>flex-col</code> become block level elements by default, see <a href="https://www.w3.org/TR/css-flexbox-1/#flex-items">https://www.w3.org/TR/css-flexbox-1/#flex-items</a>.
-If you want to display content using <code>floats</code>, <code>inline</code>, or <code>inline-block</code> wrap the content with a block level element such as a div.
+	Direct descendants of <code>flex-col</code> become block level elements by default.
+See <a href="https://www.w3.org/TR/css-flexbox-1/#flex-items">https://www.w3.org/TR/css-flexbox-1/#flex-items</a>.
+If you want to display content using <code>floats</code>, <code>inline</code>, or <code>inline-block</code>, wrap the content with a block level element such as a div.
 </div>

 <ul class="list-group show-quick-actions-on-hover">